-Mixed media piece made in collaboration with Erica Tanov.
+Mixed media piece made with textiles from designer Erica Tanov.
 This painting is encaustic beeswax, oil paint, paper collage, textile, gold leaf and acrylic on wood panel.
 It measures 30 inches by 20 inches and is 1 and 3/4 inches deep.
 Signed and wired for hanging, made in 2018.

 What is encaustic?
 How are these paintings made?

 Encaustic is painting with melted beeswax; there is no canvas or gesso and there are minimal acrylic materials involved.
 The beeswax is melted, pigment is mixed in and this mixture is fused to a wood panel with heat.